Julio Escámez: Exile in Costa Rica

-In Costa Rica, the artist has worked since 1974 as a professor at the School of Plastic Arts of the National University of Costa Rica, located in Heredia, in the subjects of Aesthetics and Graphic Techniques.
+In Costa Rica, the artist worked from 1974 as a professor at the School of Plastic Arts of the National University of Costa Rica, located in Heredia, in the subjects of Aesthetics and Graphic Techniques.
 He is also an ad honorem advisor to the Ministry of Culture for the restoration and conservation of national monuments, carrying out important works and conservation work for the Costa Rican Museum of Art, in addition to dedicating himself to the performing arts, taking up a discipline he had already experimented with in Concepción, highlighting his stagings of works by Miguel de Cervantes, William Shakespeare and Bocaccio Casona, as well as others carried out for the National Ballet of Costa Rica.

-In addition, Escámez works as an illustrator and art theorist for university publications and books by various authors.
+In addition, Escámez worked as an illustrator and art theorist for university publications and books by various authors.

 Work

 Style

 "The mural expresses a look at the time the artist is living in, the mural cannot be entirely decorative, it has to reflect ideas."